Study in South Korea

 Get Free Counseling

-• Top Global Universities: Universities such as Seoul National University (SNU), KAIST, POSTECH, and Yonsei University rank among the world’s best, especially in engineering, technology, and business fields.
+• Top Korean universities like Seoul National University (SNU), KAIST, POSTECH, and Yonsei are globally ranked for excellence in engineering, science, IT, and business.

 What is Korea Student Visa (D-2 Visa)?